 There are squat toilets in Kenya and some of the stops between various reserves don’t have the best quality bathrooms.
 The car rides are long, so other times, you may have to go on the side of the road.
-We recommend this female urination device by Venus To Mars for such occasions.
+We recommend this female urination device for such occasions:

 The restrooms many times will not be fully stocked with toilet paper or soap/hand sanitizer, so it’s smart to carry your own just in case.